Sole Trader VAT Guide

 The obligation to charge VAT depends on taxable turnover which is the total amount of sales made that are not exempt from VAT.

-Sole traders must register for VAT if their taxable turnover exceeds £90,000 in a 12-month period.
+Sole traders must register for VAT if their taxable turnover exceeds £90,000 in a twelve month period.

-If the taxable turnover exceeds the threshold set by HMRC, they must register for VAT and start charging customers VAT on applicable goods and services.
+If the taxable turnover exceeds the threshold set by HMRC, they must register for value added tax and start charging customers VAT on applicable goods and services.

 If the turnover is below the threshold they are not required to register for or charge VAT.